enzuru/.emacs.d/README.md

 ## Tested platforms

 Probably works on any modern version of Emacs.
-But here's what I've actually tested:
+But here's what I've actually tested recently:

 - Emacs 28